evanwill/workshop-template-b/content/0-prep.md

 `gem install jekyll bundler`

 This will take a minute as Gem installs all the dependencies and builds extensions.

-{% capture alert %}*Note:* Jekyll does not officially support Windows, however it is cross platform (they just don’t officially write windows documentation or check for bugs).
-There is a [Jekyll on Windows](https://jekyllrb.com/docs/windows/#installation) page, but it can be out of date and inaccurate.{% endcapture %}
-{% include alert.html text=alert color="warning" %}

 # Text Editor